Quantum cohomology and toric minimal model programs: Quantum Stanley-Reisner ring and Jacobian ring

-Similar results were obtained for toric manifolds under the name of mirror theorems in, for example, Iritani \cite{iritani:conv}, by writing the toric variety as a complete intersection in another Fano toric variety and applying the Givental formalism.
+Similar results were obtained for toric manifolds under the name of mirror theorems in, for example, Iritani \cite{iritani:conv}, by writing the toric variety as a complete intersection in another Fano toric variety and applying the Givental formalism, and for toric orbifolds in Coates, Corti, Iritani, and Tseng \cite{coates:mirror}, \cite[Theorem 5.13]{coates:hodge}.

 \begin{example} {\rm (The second Hirzebruch surface, as in \cite[Example 3.5]{gon:seidel})} The second Hirzebruch surface $F_2$ is a quotient of $X = \C^4$ by the $G = \C^{\times,2}$-action with weights $(0,1),(-2,1),(1,0),(1,0)$.
 Let $p_1,p_2 \in H_2(X \qu G)$ be the the zero section and fiber classes.
 The divisor classes are